thequietlife/CTI-101/assets/security architecture.md

 * Both SAST and DAST should be used
 * Chatbots can be used to write and debug code.
 The negative are that a chatbot could inject vulns and can expose your IP.
 There was a case where employees were using a chatbot for debugging and in that process released their proprietary code into the system.
 See [Samsung Software Engineers Busted for Pasting Proprietary Code Into ChatGPT](https://au.pcmag.com/news/99575/samsung-software-engineers-busted-for-pasting-proprietary-code-into-chatgpt)

+## Data Security
+* 💵 Cost of data breaches.
+[IBM estimates a data breach costs organisations USD 4.88M](https://www.ibm.com/reports/data-breach).
+Loss of IP, personal data (PII) <br>

+**Ways to secure data:**

+🟨 Governance <br>
+* Data Security Policy - what is sensitive data?
+* Classification Criteria - categorise most important types of data to least important.
+What constitutes confidential, unclassified, top secret
+* Catalogue where the data is - e.g. location of sensitive data
+* Resilience Plan - how will be recover lost data <br>

+🟨 Discovery <br>
+* Structured Data in databases - search for all data in the organisation
+* Unstructured Data - files, emails, spreadsheets
+* Check the network for data
+* Data Loss Prevention (DLP) - a technology to help find data <br>

+🟨 Protection <br>
+* 🔒 Encryption of data (Rest (database) + Motion (email))
+* 🔑 Key management - importance of keys, if you lose the keys you lose access to the data, generate keys in a random way, maintain the lifecycle of a key, rotation of keys.
+See also [quantum-safe  or post-quantum cryptography](https://csrc.nist.gov/projects/post-quantum-cryptography)
+* Access Control

+🟨 Compliance <br>
+*

+🟨 Detection <br>
+*

+🟨 Response <br>
+*

+🟨 Top 5 <br>
+*